go101/immutable-value-proposal/README-v8.md

 ```
 {
 	var x = []*int{new(int)} // x is a writer variable
-	final y = x              // y is a writer final
+	const y = x              // y is a writer constant
 	var z []*int:reader = x  // z is a reader variable
-	final w = y:reader       // w is a reader final
+	const w = y:reader       // w is a reader constant

 	// x, y, z and w share elements.